Skip to main content

 Some landlords are more flexible than others.

-For example, your landlord could agree that the tenancy can end early, or they might say that you have to pay rent until the end of your tenancy period.
+For example, your landlord could agree that you can leave part way through a month.
+But they might say that you have to pay rent until the end of your tenancy period.

 The more notice you give, the more flexible landlords should be.

-Make sure you confirm your agreement in an email or letter so you're both clear about when you intend the tenancy to end.
+Make sure you confirm your agreement in an email or letter so you're both clear about when the tenancy will end.

 If you leave by the agreed date